-- E = Excellent (97%) (The clinical standard has been met at a level exceeding expectation.) - S = Satisfactory (89%) (The clinical standard has been met.) - N = Needs Improvement (65%) (The clinical standard needs improvement.) - U = Unsatisfactory (0%) (The clinical standard has not been met by the student.) - Students who receive a 3^{rd} "U" in any area may be dismissed from the nursing program. - N/A Not Applicable / Not Observed (This indicates that The clinical objective was either not Observed or not Applicable in that clinical setting.)
+E = Excellent (97%) (The clinical standard has been met at a level exceeding expectation.)

+S = Satisfactory (89%) (The clinical standard has been met.)

+N = Needs Improvement (65%) (The clinical standard needs improvement.)

+U = Unsatisfactory (0%) (The clinical standard has not been met by the student.)

+- First "U" recieved in any area will result with the student being placed on Academic Alert. - Second "U" recieved in any area will result with the student being placed on Program Probation. - Students who receive a 3^{rd} "U" in any area may be dismissed from the nursing program.

+N/A Not Applicable / Not Observed (This indicates that The clinical objective was either not Observed or not Applicable in that clinical setting.)